 Salt has been extracted here since Roman times.
 French "cowboys" called les gardians herd special Camargue cattle that roam the marshes.
 The Parc Ornithologique is a haven for big delta birds; the unworldly sounds and screeching of flamingoes will stay in your mind for a good while.

 You don't have to just stay on the sidelines and watch all this.
 A fine way to see this countryside it on the back of a sturdy horse.
 Those are special here too and easy to rent for a day.Continue to 6 of 6 below.

 06 of 06

 You'll find lots to do in Saint Remy de Provence, especially if you're a walker.
-If you want a full day of sightseeing, we have a special itinerary: 24 Hours in Saint-Remy you can follow, which takes you on a walk with many of the landscapes featured in Van Gogh paintings right down to Glanum, a Roman archaeological site Van Gogh also painted.
-There's a fine lunch on the way, and a visit to the restful place you see in the picture, the Saint Paul asylum (Maison de santé Saint-Paul), where they've kept Vincent's room just like he left it in 1890.
+You can see many of the landscapes featured in Van Gogh paintings right down to Glanum, a Roman archaeological site Van Gogh also painted.
+There's a fine lunch on the way, and a visit to the restful place you see in the picture, the Saint Paul asylum (Maison de santé Saint-Paul), where they've kept Van Gogh's room just like he left it in 1890.

 Of course, if the relaxing nature of Provence is what attracts you, and you want to stay in a place with fine cafes and interesting restaurants, Saint-Remy also has those.